Celebrating the Middle Child

 It's right there in TV reruns: Jan's insecurity on the "Brady Bunch," Darlene Conner's biting sarcasm on "Roseanne," Stephanie Tanner's loneliness on "Full House."

-But now a new book aims to shatter the stereotypes about middle children, arguing the birth order is linked to mostly positive traits.
-It paints them as brilliant negotiators, trailblazers, and agreeable team players.
+But psychologist Catherine Salmon says that the stereotypes about middle children simply aren't true, arguing the birth order is linked to mostly positive traits.

 "There certainly are middle children who are bitter about their experience," says Salmon.
 "And those are the ones you hear about."
 She focuses instead on high-achieving middles: computer billionaire Bill Gates, the Dalai Lama, writer Ernest Hemingway, actress Julia Roberts and Madonna.